jacksund/simmate/tutorials/02_ Run_a_workflow.md

 Next, look at a more advanced calculation.
 Run the command `simmate workflows show-config energy_mit`.
 Here, you'll see that some INCAR settings rely on composition and that we have a list of error handlers to help ensure that the calculation finishes successfully.

+> :warning: For this next step, you need to have VASP POTCARs available, which our team is not allowed to distribute.
+You can either (1) configure them now, or (2) skip to the next section (we will address the installation of VASP in the "Switching to a remote cluster" section below.

+> (from the section below) To "configure" POTCARs with Simmate, we need to only copy/paste them to the folder ~/.simmate/vasp/Potentials.
+This is where Simmate will look for them.
+This folder will have the potentials that came with VASP -- and with their original folder+file names.
+For example there would be an LDA folder that contains subfolders potpaw_LDA, potpaw_LDA.52, potpaw_LDA.54, and so on.
+Make sure these folders aren't compressed (so not *.zip files).

 Now, let's go one step further and feed a specific structure (the POSCAR we just made) into a specific workflow (energy_MIT).
 To do this, make sure our terminal has the same folder open as where our file is!
 For example, if your POSCAR is on your Desktop while your terminal is in your home directory, you can type `cd Desktop` to change your active folder to your Desktop.
 Then run the command `simmate workflows setup-only energy_mit POSCAR`.
 You'll see a new folder created named `MIT_Static_Energy_inputs`.
 When you open it, you'll see all the files that Simmate made for VASP to use.
 This is useful when you're an advanced user who wants to alter these files before running VASP manually -- this could happen when you want to test new workflows or unique systems.

 For absolute beginners, you don't immediately need to understand these files, but they will eventually be important for understanding the scientific limitations of your results or for running your own custom calculations.
 Whether you use [VASP](https://www.vasp.at/wiki/index.php/Category:Tutorials), [ABINIT](https://docs.abinit.org/tutorial/), or another program, be sure to go through their tutorials, rather than always depending on Simmate to run the program for you.
 Until you reach that point, we'll have Simmate do it all for us!